alexanderjamesking/alpaca-js/README.md

 EIP for Node.js, influenced by Apache Camel.

 This is very much a work in progress, and functionality is somewhat limited at present.
 It should look similar to the Camel Java DSL when basic functionality is in place.

+Currently only a basic route (pipeline of processors) and multicast supported.
+I'll be adding content and header based routing next which will be the minimum requirements for this to start to be useful in projects.

+If you're interested in the project and would like to contribute please get in touch

+Cheers

+Alex
+@superaking

 ```
-var Alpaca = require('alpaca');
+var Alpaca = require('alpaca'),
+    Context = Alpaca.Context,
+    RouteBuilder = Alpaca.RouteBuilder,
+    Exchange = Alpaca.Exchange,
+    Message = Alpaca.Message,

 // basic processor that processes an exchange, appending a string to the body
 function TextAppender(textToAppend) {